AlbertoV5/DxTracker-Reaper/README.md

 # DxTracker for Reaper (Resemblyzer)

-## Requirements
+## Requirements:
 - Resemblyzer and its requirements
 - Pandas

-Track different speakers with AI and add the info to a Reaper project
+Track different speakers with AI and add the info to a Reaper project.

+## To Do:
 To Do 1:
 Need to add multiple speaker comatibility.
 Need to add 'no marker where other speaker talks' option.